|Nutrition Facts (per serving)|

 This is a delicious green bean casserole, perfect for a holiday feast or Sunday family dinner.
-The homemade Cheddar cheese sauce with sour cream and mushrooms is an excellent replacement for the canned condensed soup and it is as it creamy and delicious as the classic Campbell's recipe.
+The homemade cheddar cheese sauce with sour cream and mushrooms is an excellent replacement for the canned condensed soup and it is as creamy and delicious as the classic Campbell's recipe.
 If you prefer the soup version, take a look at this classic holiday green bean casserole.

-- 3 tablespoons butter
+3 tablespoons unsalted butter

-- 1/4 cup onion (finely chopped)
+1/4 cup finely chopped onion

-- 2 tablespoons flour
+2 tablespoons all-purpose flour

 1 teaspoon salt

-- 1/4 teaspoon ground black pepper
+1/4 teaspoon freshly ground black pepper

-- 1 1/2 cups milk
+1 1/2 cups milk

-- 2 tablespoons sour cream
+2 tablespoons sour cream

-Heat oven to 350° F. Grease a 2-quart baking dish.
+Preheat oven to 350 F. Grease a 2-quart baking dish.

 Stir in flour, salt, and pepper, stirring until flour is mixed into the fat.
 Gradually stir in the milk.
 Continue cooking, stirring, until slightly thickened.